 In June, the state legislature voted to add computer science as a core K-12 subject.
 This week, the New Hampshire State Board of Education, which is responsible for recommending statewide academic standards, adopted the standards that will guide districts in developing the required curriculum.

 Part 1 of the standards, “Context and Guidance,” provides additional clarification about the relationship between digital literacy and computer science, how computer science relates to STEM and other disciplines, and recommendations for developing or strengthening programs.
 Part 2 is the grade-band standards.

-In K-6, the adopted standards recommend integrating computer science units as part of existing library or special arts classes, focusing on blocks-based programming tools and emphasizing social and emotional learning, patterns, problem-solving, representation, and sequencing.
+In K-6, the adopted standards recommend integrating computer science units as part of the existing library or special art classes, focusing on blocks-based programming tools and emphasizing social and emotional learning, patterns, problem-solving, representation, and sequencing.

 For middle school grades, the adopted standards recommend allowing students to explore computer science in-depth with at least one computer science course or engineering course per academic year.
 In grades 6-8, that includes text-based programming tools, design projects that combine hardware and software components, coding, and encryption.

 In high school, they recommend requiring all students to take at least one 1/2 credit computer science course, while offering electives for those who want to explore more and identifying Career and Technical Education programs that advance students’ exposure to technology.
 Electives may include courses on artificial intelligence, data structures, or cultural impacts of technology and innovation.

 The New Hampshire Computer Science State Plan included some sample curricula:

 - High school

 Read more about the standards and find additional resources on the NH DOE webpage.